cal-overflow/memory-download/README.md

 # Download Snapchat Memories

-Have you ever wanted to stop using the social media platform, Snapchat, but you remember that you have hundreds or even thousands of photos and videos stored in your memories?
+Want a copy of all of your Snapchat memories?
+You're in the right place!

-This project allows you to say goodbye to the service by downloading all of your memories to your computer (in regular `jpg` and `mp4` formats).
+This desktop application makes downloading all of your memories as simple as possible.
+The app downloads photos and videos in regular `jpg` and `mp4` formats.

 ### How to use